tiny-pilot/tinypilot/README.md

 * [HDMI to HDMI cable](https://amzn.to/3gnlZwj)
   * Or \[other\] to HDMI, depending on how your target machine displays output.

+See ["TinyPilot: Build a KVM Over IP for Under $100"](https://mtlynch.io/tinypilot/#how-to-build-your-own-tinypilot) for a more detailed tutorial on how to assemble these parts to create a TinyPilot.

 ## Simple installation

 The following installation steps: